 Using your funnel, pour in 4.4-4.6 quarts of oil.
 Replace the engine oil cap.
 Lower your car and drive a short distance -- after the oil has warmed up a bit, check its level with the dipstick and add more oil as needed.

 Using your funnel (and a friend), pour the used oil into your empty oil container.
 Take it and your old oil filter to your local auto parts store for free recycling.
 I like to fill buckets up and take the entire bucket to the parts store -- it's faster and cleaner than draining it back into a bottle.

-This guide will show you how to test and replace the radiator fan assembly or radiator fan motor in the Honda Element.
+If you found this guide useful, you may also appreciate this one on how to replace the radiator fan assembly or radiator fan motor for a Honda Element.